LiyaUnknown/convolutional_nural_network/README.md

 red title means the prediction is not correct 🟢 but blue one means the prediction is correct 🔵

-# Here is a convolutional neural network with activation func 'Relu'
+# Here is a convolutional neural network with activation func

 ### Relu
 <img src = 'https://github.com/LiyaUnknown/convolutional_nural_network/blob/main/Relu%20func%20res.png' >